o3de/o3de.org/content/docs/user-guide/editor/layers.md

 1. Reopen the level.
 The newly created layer now references the recovered layer information.

-## Layer\-Specific Components
+## Layer-Specific Components

 A layer is simply an entity with special rules.
-As such, you can add layer\-specific components to layers.
-By default, O3DE doesn't contain any layer\-specific components, but you can create your own, such as special layer components for streaming or tags.
+As such, you can add layer-specific components to layers.
+By default, O3DE doesn't contain any layer-specific components, but you can create your own, such as special layer components for streaming or tags.

 Any given component can appear in only one context menu.
 By default, O3DE has the **Game**, **System**, and **Layer** contexts for components.

-You can test creating a layer\-specific component by editing the **Comment** component.
+You can test creating a layer-specific component by editing the **Comment** component.

 **To modify the Comment component**